 There are several other limitations to the experiment.
 While Fesi (2014) investigated the effects of three optic flow patterns (radial, linear, and rotational), the present study only tested radial and linear.
-Rotational flow, like linear flow, is highly associated with observer head and eye movements. he scope of the current study did not include rotational optic flow patterns, the groundwork has been laid for future studies to include them.
-Other patterns, like shear, and speeds could also be tested in a series of motion coherence studies, for which baseline data now exists.
+Rotational flow, like linear flow, is highly associated with observer head and eye movements.
+The scope of the current study did not include rotational optic flow patterns, but the groundwork has been laid for future studies to include them.
+Other patterns, like shear, and other speeds could also be tested in a series of motion coherence studies, for which the baseline data now exists.

-Another limitation to be considered is that the current study involved the use of a central fixation point and peripheral viewing of the stimuli, while Fesi (2014) utilized a single display.
+Another limitation to be considered is that the current study involved the use of a central fixation point and peripheral viewing of the stimuli, while Fesi (2014) utilized a central view and a single display.
 Optic flow perception may differ in the periphery of the eye from the center of the visual field.
 Participants were not monitored nor was an eye tracker used so there is no guarantee that focus was kept on the fixation point.
 The decision was made to use side by side displays to allow for direct comparison between the two displays.
 The experimental design will also allow for continued optic flow experimentation on infants and children to track the development of the brain areas involved in motion perception.

 As with most tasks, there is a learning effect of performing it repeatedly.
-Since every participant completed four runs for the experiment, two at 2 deg/s and two at 8 deg/s, there was the risk that participants would be more adept at recognizing optic flow patterns in the later runsregardless of conditions.
+Since every participant completed four runs for the experiment, two at 2 deg/s and two at 8 deg/s, there was the risk that participants would be more adept at recognizing optic flow patterns in the later runs, regardless of conditions.
 To control for this, the order in which runs were delivered was systematically randomized and recorded.
 The effect of run order could be analyzed in future studies and if effects are found significant, steps could be taken to avoid this habituation to the study, such as voiding the first and last runs.
 This could also help to decrease the potential for the effect of participant tiring.
-The displays used in this experiment are perceptually draining, which poses the risk of participants losing interest as the experiment goes on.
+The displays used in this experiment are perceptually draining, which poses the risk of participants becoming tired or losing interest as the experiment goes on.

 Within a run of a program, it was decided to use a method of constant stimuli rather than a staircase procedure.
-In psychophysics, the method of constant stimuli dictates that stimuli are but are .
+In psychophysics, the method of constant stimuli dictates that stimuli are chosen from a constant fixed set, but are delivered in a completely random order.
 A staircase procedure, on the other hand, would begin with a high intensity stimulus, which is easy to detect, and decrease in intensity until the participant is incorrect.
-The trend repeatedly reverses and the values reversals are recorded and averaged to determine the detection thresholds.
-The method of constant stimuli was used to prevent participant habituation to the order o stimuli.
+The trend repeatedly reverses and the values at which the reversals occur are recorded and averaged to determine the detection thresholds.
+The method of constant stimuli was used to prevent participant habituation to the order of stimuli and to enable movies to be generated in advance.